What Is a Deepfake?

 As with many technological innovations, deepfakes have had both positive and negative effects.

-Starting with the most prevalent use-case, some research has estimated that 96 percent of deepfake videos are created for pornography.
-With the use of deepfake technology, creators can produce new videos that place celebrity faces onto models.
-This application has led to critical response, with many countries deciding to ban pornographic deepfakes; various websites have stated deepfake pornography is against their terms and conditions.
-In May 2022, Google banned the use of their Colab service for the creation of deepfakes, a previously popular way to train deepfake models, which will further reduce the prevalence of these types of deepfakes.
+Research has estimated that 98 percent of deepfake videos are created for pornography, in which creators produce videos that place celebrity faces onto models.
+This application has led some countries to ban pornographic deepfakes while others grapple with deepfake pornography epidemics; various websites have stated deepfake pornography is against their terms and conditions.